patchamama/coding-challenges/README.md

 ## Scripts

-### With `exercism`: copy the default work directory to the local repo the exercises resolved and commit to github
+### With `exercism`: copy the default work directory to the local repo, the exercises resolved and commit to github

 `bash exercism-upd.sh <language> <exercise-name>`

 _Example: `bash exercism-upd.sh python grains`_

-### Regenerate table to README with statistics
+### Regenerate table to the README.md with statistics

 `node scanExercises.js <source-of-exercises>`

 _For example: `node scanExercises.js exercism`.
-In the folder `exercism` are include the `languages` and `exercises` folder with a directory structure similar to thisone:_
+In the folder `exercism` are include the `languages` and `exercises` folders with a directory structure similar to thisone:_

 ```
 |--- exercism